V-Earl/V-Earl.github.io/README.md

 # V-Earl.github.io

-## Project Name: Responsive Porfolio
+## Project Name: Password Generator

 ## General Info

-This project is for the purpose of making a moble responsive portfolio page (Week 2 Homework).
+This project is for the purpose of creating a password generator that will generate a random password.
+The password must include between 8-128 characters, and a combination of special characters, numbers, as well as upper and lowercase letters.

 ## Technologies

 This project was created using:
-* HTML
-* CSS
-* Bootstrap

-## Web Pages Incuded:
-* About Me
-* Contact
-* Portfolio
+*HTML
+*CSS
+*JavaScript